64kramsystem/personal_notes/rust.md

 sum()                        // WATCH OUT!
 Returns the same type, so conversion is needed, e.g. `.map(|&x| x as u32).sum();`

-chunks(n)                    // iterate in chunks of n elements; includes last chunk, if smaller chunks_exact(n)              // iterate in chunks of n elements; does not include the last chunk, if smaller windows(n)                   // like chunks, but with overlapping slices
+chunks(n)                    // iterate in chunks of n elements; includes last chunk, if smaller chunks_exact(n)              // (preferred) iterate in chunks of n elements; does not include the last chunk, if smaller windows(n)                   // like chunks, but with overlapping slices

 // transform an iterator into a collection ("consume")